 He has over 20 years experience having worked commercially completing animation and special effects for film and television as well as working with computer games giant Atari.

-He lives in North Yorkshire and works internationally.
+He lives in North Yorkshire in the UK and works internationally.
 He is also a Reader in Post Production at Teesside University, Middlesbrough, UK.
+As an academic he presents at conferences and publishes papers.